Categorical Donaldson-Thomas theory for local surfaces: Categorical DT theory for D0-D2-D6 bound states

-In this section, we prove several technical results required for the proof of Theorem~\ref{thm:PT:irredu}.
-We first review linear Koszul duality in the local case, globalize it, and then show the existence of certain SOD under the linear Koszul duality.
+Here we establish a general statement about semiorthogonal decomposition associated with linear Koszul duality studied in~\cite{MrRi, MrRi2}, which is required for the proof of Theorem~\ref{thm:PT:irredu}.
+We first review linear Koszul duality in the local case, globalize it, and then show the existence of certain semiorthogonal decomposition under the linear Koszul duality.
 We also prove a certain comparison result of singular supports under linear Koszul duality, which is essential for the proof of Corollary~\ref{cor:duality}.

-\subsection{Linear Koszul duality: local case}
+\subsubsection{Linear Koszul duality: local case}

-Here we review the linear Koszul duality proved in~\cite{MR2581249, MR3455779}, and prove its variants.
-Suppose that $A$ is a smooth affine $\mathbb{C}$-scheme, and take a two term complex of vector bundles on it
+Here we review the linear Koszul duality proved in~\cite{MrRi, MrRi2}, and prove its variants.
+Suppose that $Y$ is a smooth affine $\mathbb{C}$-scheme, and take a two term complex of vector bundles on it

-We take a trivial $\mathbb{C}^{\ast}$-action on $A$ and weight two $\mathbb{C}^{\ast}$-actions on $\eE^{-1}$ and $\eE^0$.
-Let $\aA^{\dag}$, $\aA^{\natural}$ and $\aA^{\sharp}$ be the sheaves of dg-algebras on $A$ defined by
+We take a trivial $\mathbb{C}^{\ast}$-action on $Y$ and weight two $\mathbb{C}^{\ast}$-actions on $\eE^{-1}$ and $\eE^0$.
+Let $\aA^{\dag}$, $\aA^{\natural}$ and $\aA^{\sharp}$ be the sheaves of dg-algebras on $Y$ defined by

-For $\star \in \{\dag, \natural, \sharp\}$, we denote by $D_{\rm{fg}}^{\mathbb{C}^{\ast}}(\aA^{\star} \mathchar`-\mathrm{mod})$ the $\mathbb{C}^{\ast}$-equivariant derived category of finitely generated dg-modules over $\aA^{\star}$. \begin{thm}\emph{(\cite{MR2581249, MR3455779})} There exists an equivalence
+For $\star \in \{\dag, \natural, \sharp\}$, we denote by $D_{\rm{fg}}^{\mathbb{C}^{\ast}}(\aA^{\star} \mathchar`-\mathrm{mod})$ the $\mathbb{C}^{\ast}$-equivariant derived category of finitely generated dg-modules over $\aA^{\star}$. \begin{thm}\emph{(\cite{MrRi, MrRi2})} There exists an equivalence

-sending $\aA^{\dag}$ to $\oO_A$ and $\oO_A$ to $\aA^{\sharp}$. \end{thm} Below we recall the construction of the equivalence (\ref{equiv:koszul}) and its quasi-inverse.
-For a $\mathbb{C}^{\ast}$-equivariant dg-module $M$ over $\aA^{\dag}$, we write its $\mathbb{C}^{\ast}$-weight $j$ part by $M_j$ which is a direct summand of $M$ as $\oO_A$-module.
-Then its $\oO_A$-dual $\mathbb{D}_A(M) \cneq \oplus_{j} \mathbb{D}_A(M_j)$ is naturally equipped with a $\mathbb{C}^{\ast}$-equivariant dg-module structure over $\aA^{\dag}$, where $\mathbb{D}_A(M_j)$ is of $\mathbb{C}^{\ast}$-weight $-j$.
+sending $\aA^{\dag}$ to $\oO_Y$ and $\oO_Y$ to $\aA^{\sharp}$. \end{thm} Below we recall the construction of the equivalence (\ref{equiv:koszul}) and its quasi-inverse.
+For a $\mathbb{C}^{\ast}$-equivariant dg-module $M$ over $\aA^{\dag}$, we write its $\mathbb{C}^{\ast}$-weight $j$ part by $M_j$ which is a direct summand of $M$ as $\oO_Y$-module.
+Then its $\oO_Y$-dual $\mathbb{D}_Y(M) \cneq \oplus_{j} \mathbb{D}_Y(M_j)$ is naturally equipped with a $\mathbb{C}^{\ast}$-equivariant dg-module structure over $\aA^{\dag}$, where $\mathbb{D}_Y(M_j)$ is of $\mathbb{C}^{\ast}$-weight $-j$.
 We set

 with differentials given by